-Program Director, Sr. Lecturer, Interim Center Director
+Program Director, Sr. Lecturer

-Lessick was first exposed to Johns Hopkins University at the age of nine, as a part of Dr. Julian Stanley’s Study for Mathematically Precocious Youth (SMPY).
-He earned his Bachelor of Science Degree from the Massachusetts Institute of Technology and after graduating from MIT, he spent a year at Harvard University studying the developmental genetics of roundworms.
+Lessick was first exposed to Johns Hopkins University at the age of nine, as a part of Julian Stanley’s Study for Mathematically Precocious Youth.
+He earned his Bachelor of Science degree from the Massachusetts Institute of Technology and then spent a year at Harvard University studying the developmental genetics of roundworms.

 Lessick was an editor and database manager for the Microbiology division at Cambridge Scientific Abstracts.
-He began teaching at Hopkins in 2001 and became full-time in 2004.
-He teaches several core courses for the biotechnology and bioinformatics degrees, but primarily focuses on Introduction to Bioinformatics, Biostatistics, and Tools for Genome Analysis.
-Dr. Lessick also oversees the Biotechnology Thesis for Advanced Academic Programs.
+He began teaching at Johns Hopkins in 2001 and now teaches several core courses for the biotechnology and bioinformatics graduate degrees, but primarily focuses on Introduction to Bioinformatics, Biostatistics, and Tools for Genome Analysis.
+Lessick also oversees the Biotechnology Thesis for Advanced Academic Programs.

 Lessick earned PhD in biology from Johns Hopkins University, focusing on protein stability in hyperthemophilic organisms.